Perennials/logging-node/README.md

 TODO
 ----

-- There should be a flag if to log HTTP messages in human format or mirror.
-  Human means to remove the chunked encoding and unzip before writing to the file.
 - Keep memory stats somehow?
 - Keep timings of the requests.
 &nbsp;
 - Right now LoggedHttpApp.close() closes the server and if there are unflushed deferred records and they are not of process of being flushed (i.e. there are no io operations in node's queue), node will exit and the logging will be lost.
 This is inconsistent because if there is opened record the app will not close until the record is closed.
 - Would be cool to have BlackHole logging classes.
 &nbsp;
 - Split docs into different files?
 This one is too long.